guillaume-florent/aoc-xchange/README.rst

 **aocxchange** can import IGES, STEP, BREP, and STL files.
 Beware that the import of a similar looking geometry from different file types might (and very likely will) lead to a different topology.

-For example, the import of 2 distinct solids (closed boxes) will lead to:

-- undistinguishable faces from an IGES file

-- 2 separate solids from a STEP file

-- 2 separate closed shells from a STL file

-If working with solids, prefer STEP; you might get away with STL but it will involve extra effort
+If working with solids, prefer STEP; you might get away with other formats but it will involve extra effort

 If working with surfaces, any file type will do.
 However, remember that STEP and IGES geometry is mathematically defined while STL basically stores a bunch of triangles approximating the geometry (which is absolutely fine and even